 - Debt management;

-- Salary packaging (except salary sacrifice to Sunsuper).
+- Salary packaging (except salary sacrifice to Sunsuper); and

 This is not an exhaustive list, but rather provides guidance around Sunsuper’s obligations under the sole purpose test.

-Advice fees can be apportioned between advice services that can be paid under this arrangement and advice services that cannot be paid under this arrangement.
+Advice fees are required to be apportioned between advice services that can be paid under this arrangement and advice services that cannot be paid under this arrangement.
 The amount of the advice fee for which payment is claimed from Sunsuper must be reasonable and the financial adviser must be able to support the apportionment if Sunsuper request further information.

 Conditions and rules of advice fee payments